Teen spending adds £1.7 billion to the economy - CBBC Newsround

-A new report reveals that the average teenager in the UK spends £54 a week.
+The average teenager in the UK spends £54 a week, according to a new report.

 Overall, teens are adding £1.7 billion to the UK economy every year.

-The research, which was carried out among 2000 13 to 19-year-olds, shows that young people part with around 60 per cent of their money each week.
+The research, which was carried out among 2,000 young people aged 13 to 19, shows that teens spend around 60 per cent of their money each week.

 The other 40 per cent is saved for more expensive items or holidays.